Jasil-Shan/Jasil-Shan/README.md

 # Hi there, I'm Jasil Shan! 👋

-I'm a passionate MERN stack developer with a love for creating web applications.
+I'm a passionate Self taught MERN stack developer with a love for creating web applications.
 Welcome to my GitHub profile! 👨‍💻

 ## 🚀 About Me

-- 💻 I'm currently working on [Your Current Project].
+- 💻 I'm currently working on MERN Stack Projects.
-- 🌱 I'm currently learning [Technology/Framework].
+- 🌱 I'm currently learning Next.js.
-- 👯 I'm looking to collaborate on open-source projects.
+- 👯 I'm looking for role as Fullstack developer/Node developer/React Developer and to collaborate on open-source projects.
-- 💬 Ask me about JavaScript, React, MongoDB, or anything tech-related.
+- 💬 Ask me about JavaScript, React, Node, MongoDB, or anything tech-related.
-- 📫 How to reach me: [Your Email Address]

 ## 🔧 Technologies & Tools